Roles and Responsibilities of an Assessor

 Motivation

-Being motivated is key when you are an Assessor.
-You need to be driven and able to motivate yourself (particularly if you are a freelance Assessor and manage your own time).
 You also need to be able to give your learners motivation to do the best that they can too.
 If you are enthusiastic and passionate about what you do, you are more likely to inspire your learners.
 Taking the time to understand what motivates each individual is key.
-Some people are financially motivated (i.e. working towards a pay rise), whilst others are motivated by progression.
+Some people are financially motivated (i.e. working towards a pay rise).
+Others are motivated by progression.

 One of the best parts about being an Assessor is the relationships that you build with your learners.
 You are their main point of contact and should be on hand to guide them through their qualification.
 For further information on the Assessor qualifications that we provide, please give our team a call on 01205 805 155.